March 19, 2023

 OK, so it’s not quite as easy as it should be.
 And furthermore, how do you tell which update prompts are legit and which ones are scams?
 Read on!

 OK, updates (for the most part) fall under one of the following categories:

 - Apps from The App Store

 - Adobe Creative Suite

 - Other stuff*

-*There is CAD and design software, high-end camera and imaging programs as well as other specialized software packages, each of which has its own upgrades.
+*There are CAD and design programs, high-end camera and imaging stuff as well as other specialized software packages, each of which has its own upgrades.
 If you’re using any software that falls under that category, you can check with the developer about upgrades.